*Any amounts obtained by using this calculator are not binding, and are only intended as estimates.

 Additionally, post-judgment interest, which is assessed on the judgment and pre-judgment interest, can compound annually.
 Some defendants on the losing end of a judgment have complained that the interest is greater than the judgment itself!

 To help you understand your interest exposure, we have provided a judgment calculator with payments at the top of this page.
 This judgment payoff calculator will help you see how many payments that interest and judgment might be spread over.

 Contact Attorney Seth Kretzer for Post-Judgment Collection Help

-If you or your client needs to understand judgment interest, you will need a lawyer that has experience with judgment interest calculation in Texas and the right knowledge and resources to help protect your rights.
-Call Seth Kretzer today at 713-775-3050 to discuss your case and learn more about post-judgment collections in Houston.
+If you or your client needs to understand judgment interest, you will need a lawyer that has experience with judgment interest calculation and the right knowledge and resources to help protect your rights.
+Call Seth Kretzer today at 713-775-3050 to discuss your case and learn more about nationwide post-judgment collections.

 Seth is on your side and knows how to help you understand judgment interest and ensure your rights are protected.
-Additionally, he has worked on Texas judgment collection cases, and will do everything in his power to help you!
+Additionally, he has worked on countless nationwide judgment collection cases, and will do everything in his power to help you!